matthew-brett/dyneweb/research/cv.rst

 **2001 – 2004** *Jessica Grahn*
     The functional anatomy of musical beat perception.
-Jessica is currently an assistant professor in the department of psychology in the university of Western Ontario.
+Jessica is currently an assciate professor in the department of psychology in the university of Western Ontario.

 I was a member of the graduate committee for the MRC cognition and brain